Blog

 • ‘Awaab’s Law’.
 The Bill extends Awaab’s Law from the social sector to the private rented sector, aiming to set clear legal expectations about timeframes within which landlords must take action to make homes safe where they contain serious hazards, such as damp, mould and condensation.
 This law was introduced to the social housing sector in July 2023 as part of the Social Housing (Regulation) Act.

 • Discrimination.
 The new Bill will make it illegal for landlords and agents to discriminate against those prospective tenants who are in receipt of benefits or those with children.
-Landlords will still be able to discriminate on affordability grounds or the suitability of, say, a family for the accommodation space.
+Landlords will still be able to reject a tenancy application on affordability grounds or the suitability of, say, a family for the accommodation space.

 • Rent repayment orders are to be extended to superior landlords, doubling the maximum penalty and making sure repeat offenders must repay the maximum amount.
 This is usually where a landlord (property owner) – the superior landlord – rents out an HMO property to a property manager (tenant) who then sublets without complying with the HMO licencing regulations.
 See our article for more information about rent repayment orders.